-- 12.1 Comprehensive records will be retained within the Co-operative's housing management suite (SDM).
-This will include processes and associated timescales, works completed, customer feedback, cost and contractor information, together with copies of documentation/certification. - The housing management suit will accommodate reporting against the Scottish Social Housing Charter and key performance Indicators.
+- 12.1 Comprehensive records will be retained within the Co-operative's housing management system (SDM).
+This will include processes and associated timescales, works completed, customer feedback, cost and contractor information, together with copies of documentation/certification. - 12.2 The housing management module will accommodate reporting against the Scottish Social Housing Charter and key performance Indicators.
 It will also provide reports on contractor performance and business intelligence to assist strategic decision making.
-All data will be processed in accordance with the EU General Data Protection Regulation (GDPR).
+All data will be processed in accordance with the Data Protection Act 2018.

-13. Tenants incentives
+13. Tenant incentives

 - 13.1 The Co-operative will provide tenant's incentives, where appropriate to assist the allocation of void properties.
 These may be made available, where a considerable amount of decoration is required and or a property has been refused on this basis.
-Incentives will be assessed on a case by case basis and may include: - A decoration allowance, in accordance with the Repair and maintenance policy

-- Provision of carpeting

-- Provision of an initial rent-free period

-- The above list is not exclusive, and the Co-operative will continue to explore ways to enhance our service and ensure that properties are let timeously.
+Incentives will be assessed on a case-by-case basis and may include a decoration allowance in accordance with the Repair and Maintenance Policy. - 13.2 The Co-operative will continue to explore ways to enhance our service and ensure that properties are let timeously.
 Any new initiatives will be approved by the Management Board, prior to introduction.